Who’s Leading In UK Investment Firms’ Total Experience

 When companies consistently deliver experiences that align with their brand promise — for both customer and noncustomer segments — they create a unified and compelling total experience.

-When we mapped the performance of eight UK investment firms across Forrester’s Total Experience Growth Grid – segmented into four quadrants: leading, churning, plateauing, and lagging – only two firms earned the “leading” distinction.
-Interactive Investor Services and Hargreaves Lansdown topped the rankings with scores of 59.6 and 58.9 respectively, while St. James’s Place landed in the plateauing quadrant with a score of 55.3.
-And while AJ Bell did not secure a position in the leading quadrant, its score of 57.7 still edged slightly above the industry average of 57.4.
+When we mapped the performance of eight UK investment firms across Forrester’s Total Experience Growth Grid — segmented into four quadrants: leading, churning, plateauing, and lagging — only two firms earned the “leading” distinction.
+Interactive Investor Services and Hargreaves Lansdown topped the rankings with scores of 59.6 and 58.9, respectively.
+St. James’s Place landed in the plateauing quadrant with a score of 55.3.
+And while AJ Bell didn’t secure a position in the leading quadrant, its score of 57.7 edged it slightly above the industry average of 57.4.

 Below are some key insights from that report.

-Although no brand scored dramatically higher with customers than with noncustomers on total experience, a clear disconnect persists between brand promise and broader market perception, reflected in an industry‑average 17.8‑point gap between the two groups.
-St. James’s Place illustrates this challenge vividly: despite good customer scores, its 24.6‑point gap pushed it from near the top of customer rankings to the bottom when viewed through noncustomer perceptions — and ultimately in Total Experience Score rankings.
+Although no brand scored dramatically higher with customers than with noncustomers on total experience, a clear disconnect persists between brand promise and broader market perception.
+This is reflected in an industry‑average 17.8‑point gap between the two groups.
+St. James’s Place illustrates this challenge vividly: despite good customer scores, its 24.6‑point gap pushed it from near the top of customer rankings to the bottom when viewed through noncustomer perceptions — and ultimately in the Total Experience Score ranking.
 Such disparities make it difficult for firms to attract new customers, as noncustomers often remain unconvinced by the brand’s promise.
-By contrast, Interactive Investor Services demonstrated the smallest gap at just 13.7 points, helping it secure leading positions across BX, CX, and Total Experience.
-But there is a silver lining.
-Brand perceptions often improve once individuals become customers, underscoring the importance of delivering on brand promises early and consistently to drive acquisition and retention.
+By contrast, Interactive Investor Services demonstrated the smallest gap at just 13.7 points, helping it secure leading positions across BX, CX, and total experience.
+But there’s a silver lining: Brand perceptions often improve once individuals become customers, underscoring the importance of delivering on brand promises early and consistently to drive acquisition and retention.

-Forrester’s CX Index measures how well a brand’s customer experience strengthens the loyalty of its customers.
-Amongst UK investment firms, we’re seeing modest but positive progress, as overall CX scores rose by 1.5 points from 2024.
-Two brands – St. James’s Place and Hargreaves Lansdown – led this improvement, each climbing 5.2 points from the previous year and moving from laggards to leaders in the “Good” category.
+Forrester’s CX Index measures how well a brand’s CX strengthens the loyalty of its customers.
+Among UK investment firms, we’re seeing modest but positive progress, with overall CX scores rising by 1.5 points from 2024.
+Two brands — St. James’s Place and Hargreaves Lansdown — led this improvement, each climbing 5.2 points from the previous year and moving from laggards to leaders in the “good” category.
 However, for most firms, the picture remains lackluster, with CX performance still hovering in the “OK” category.
 UK investment firms are making progress on ease, as customers noted interactions becoming more convenient.
-But emotion – a crucial driver of customer loyalty – remains the weakest link.
-Many UK investment firms still struggle to evoke positive feelings such as confidence, value, or respect, signaling a key area for further investment.
+But emotion — a crucial driver of customer loyalty — remains the weakest link.
+Many UK investment firms still struggle to evoke positive feelings, such as feeling confident, valued, or respected, signaling a key area for further investment.

 UK Investment Firms Must Raise The Bar

 The good news?
 The roadmap is clear.
-Improving both brand experience and customer experience starts with focusing on what matters most to customers – and ensuring that investment firms not only make compelling promises but consistently deliver on them.
+Improving both customer and brand experience starts with focusing on what matters most to customers — and ensuring that investment firms not only make compelling promises but consistently deliver on them.

-For a deeper dive into the UK investment firm total experience results – including each brand’s Total Experience Score and BX and CX rankings; the drivers of BX and CX; the key components of brand experience; and the emotions that drive loyalty the most – check out the report or connect with us through a guidance session.
+For a deeper dive into the UK investment firm total experience results — including each brand’s Total Experience Score and BX and CX rankings; the drivers of BX and CX; the key components of brand experience; and the emotions that drive loyalty the most — check out the Forrester’s UK Investment Firms Total Experience Score Rankings, 2025 report or connect with us through a guidance session.

 Not a Forrester client yet?
 Reach out to our sales team to learn how we can support your strategic goals.